 It's best to avoid buying reviews because they are not worth it.

 Not only does it go against Google's policies, but you will get penalized by Google when you get caught, and you'll ruin your reputation and credibility.

 Plus, it's illegal, and you can face hefty fines from the Federal Trade Commission.

 And if that's not incentive enough, think about the money you'll be wasting on a spammy tactic that will not work.

 As a result, purchasing reviews for your business is not worth the risk.

 It's better to focus on providing outstanding service and letting satisfied customers provide honest feedback that will help you improve your ranking correctly.

 P.S.
-If your website is not ranking in Google, get this Free mini SEO audit and see what's stopping your website from ranking higher in the search engines.
+If your website is not ranking in Google, get this Free SEO audit and see what's stopping your website from ranking higher in the search engines.

 Kester is the Director of SEO at Bowie SEO.
 He has been doing SEO and digital marketing for more than 4 years.
 When not engulfed in SEO or building websites, you can find him with his family, riding his bike, or relaxing in front of his aquarium.